 "It's gratifying to be recognized by prestigious publications like Forbes", said Norman Worthington, CEO of Star2Star.
 "While we have been honored by similar awards in the past, this particular award is special.
 At Star2Star, we are building a company that will revolutionize business communications.
 Success requires superior technology, superior execution and superior people.
 This award by Forbes certifies our efforts."

 Founded in 2006 in Sarasota, Florida, Star2Star Communications develops and delivers business-focused Internet telephone systems and service.
-Star2Star’s award-winning technology employs a powerful Hybrid Architecture that overcomes the limitations of other Internet phone technologies.
+Star2Star’s award-winning technology employs a unique cloud architecture that overcomes the limitations of other Internet phone technologies.
 Star2Star delivers innovative features and increased productivity while providing substantial cost savings.

 Star2Star products are sold through a diversified international network of distributors, master agents, and certified installing dealers.
 Available across North America, Star2Star Internet telephone systems are installed in thousands of small- and medium-sized businesses and in many large national retail and restaurant chains.

 Forbes‘ list of America’s Most Promising Companies features 100 privately held up-and-comers with compelling business models, strong management teams, notable customers, strategic partners and precious investment capital.